 Farmer Fred is all about increasing environmental literacy in youth.

 Fred Wolf has an undergraduate degree in Environmental Studies and just finished up his masters of science degree in City and Regional Planning at Brooklyn’s Pratt Institute.
 His graduate thesis, “Ecological Schoolyard Transformation,” looked at different ways public schools can turn schoolyards into gardens and vibrant community spaces.

-Farmer Fred has big plans for PS32!
-Through our school garden program, Fred will give students the opportunity to participate in hands on environmental science learning.
-He plans on introducing project based learning to our school.
-Each grade will have its own unit that looks into community based environmental lessons that build on each other year after year.
-The lower grades will start small and the higher grades will tackle larger concepts, finishing with a client based project where the 5th graders will work with a local organization in the community.
+Farmer Fred has done wonders for PS32!
+Through our school garden program, Fred gives students the opportunity to participate in hands on environmental science learning.
+Each grade has its own unit that looks into community based environmental lessons that build on each other year after year.
+The lower grades start small and the higher grades tackle larger concepts, finishing with a client based project where the 5th graders work with a local organization in the community.

 Do you know about just plants that farmers work with or about all plants? – Andy, 3rd grade

 I like to think that I know a little bit about most plants!
 Though as I have discovered I learn something new about plants each day.
 The things I know most about are plants that are local to the NYC area.
 I’m very interested in making habitats that help the birds, bees, and other animals, including people, in NYC.
 Even though I am Farmer Fred, I’ve had a lot of help with the farm portion this past year.
 One day I hope to know all about the plants that farmers work with!

 Which borough has the most farms? – PS 32 student

 I don’t have my NYC farm book on me right now, but I’m going to say Brooklyn.
 I do know that there are over 700 farms in the whole city.